Warmedpie/CatFishChess/README.md

 Basic Chess engine, if you want to use this engine to get worse at chess you are free to do so.

-You can see and anaylize some of the engines games here: https://www.chess.com/member/quarelai
+You can see and analyze some of the engines games here: https://www.chess.com/member/CatFish_Chess
 ----------------------------------------------------------------------------------------------------
 This engine has features allowing you to add/ modify your own opening books, and use custom search depth.